 - At the same time, complete the Housing Accommodation Request Form (pdf opens in a new tab).
 Submit this form to University Housing.

-Submit documentation by mail to:
+Submit all forms by mail to:

 3400 N. Maryland Ave.